yourhead/StacksAPI/index.md

 This document describes how to build your own stacks and gives a reference to the available options in the API.

-There's an active community of stack developers that discuss how to build and market stacks in [this Google group](http://groups.google.com/group/stack_developers).
-If you have questions, it's a good place to ask.
+There's an active community of stack users and developers that discuss stacks on Slack:  [Sign up for Stacks Slack](http://slack.yourhead.com) -- [Log in to Stacks Slack](http://slack.yourhead.com)

 ### What is a stack